 And finally, one cannot discount the importance of zooplankton (especially copepods) in the diet of these corals.
 Products such as Tisbee Pods that contain the harpacticoid copepod Tisbe biminienses may be of great value here, as this species not only produces small, planktonic nauplii but also helps to control the growth of benthic microalgae which can smother and kill many NPS corals.

-While the well-conceived efforts of Mr. Wijgerde and others have failed to effectively culture Dendronephthya, they did prove one thing: no attempt to keep these corals should be taken lightly.
+While the well-conceived efforts of Mr. Wijgerde and others have failed to effectively culture Dendronephthya the carnation coral, they did prove one thing: no attempt to keep these corals should be taken lightly.
 Those aquarists who want to try their hand at this challenge should only do so after establishing a healthy community of more adaptable NPS aquarium species.
 As a final preparatory step, some suggest achieving long-term success with the slightly less sensitive Scleronephthya.
 Having (1) allowed the aquarium system to fully mature and (2) perfected a feeding technique using high-quality live phytoplankton, one will be in the best possible position to succeed in keeping carnation corals.
 Though requiring an usual amount of patience, diligence and material resources, any fruitful effort to culture these magnificent animals would be worthwhile indeed.

 Fabricius, K.E., A. Genin and Y. Benayahu.
 “Flow-dependent herbivory and growth in zooxanthellae-free soft corals.”
 Limnol Oceanogr 40:1290-1301.
 1995.